gravitational/teleport/rfd/0171-database-session-playback.md

 events are also emitted as regular audit events, which means they're accessible outside the recording files.

+In contrast to SSH recordings, database access recordings do not have a 1-1 relation to the user's inputs.
+This means the recordings might contain additional queries (executed by the clients) and client-side generated queries.
+For example, if the user uses a GUI client, it might execute multiple queries during the connection setup to grab scheme information.
+This information will be present on the recordings even if the user didn’t directly produce it.
+Another example is when the user uses `psql` and performs one of the shortcuts, for example, `\du`.
+Only the queries generated/executed by `psql` will be on the recording, not the `\du` execution.

 The start/end and query events are recorded.
 In addition to those events, there are also protocol-specific events, for example `PostgresExecute` is emitted on PostgreSQL when a prepared statement is executed.